sohail3031/Data-Analysis-Masters-Project/README.md

 Our project is a simple Content-Based Movie Recommendation System.
 We utilize movie content to recommend similar movies based on the selected one.

+## About Files

+Create the following folders

+1. files: Folder to store ".pkl" files.
+2. dataset: Folder to store dataset.
+Dataset link is provided below, download and extract in this folder.

 ## About the Dataset

 We use two different datasets for recommending movies: